DD2480-Group-26/piqueserver-DD2480/report.md

    - Did it take into account exceptions?
    The tools did

-   - Is the documentation clear regarding possible outcomes: The second function does not have any documentation apart from small comments in the code which do not provide a significant amount of information.
+   - Is the documentation clear regarding possible outcomes:
+   The functions we worked with does not have any documentation apart from small comments in the code which do not provide a significant amount of information.
+The comments in the code are also NOT up to PEP-8 standard and are often just comment what a single line of code does.

 ---